cloudant-labs/slate/docs2017/src/tutorials/create_query.md

 ```
 {:codeblock}

-Based on the values in the `field` parameter, the results include the first name, last name, and age sorted by first name in ascending order.
+Based on the values specified in the `field` parameter, the results include the first name, last name, and age sorted by first name in ascending order.

 ```json
  },